 Archery Range: The archery range offers a covered target area with hay bales and is isolated on the opposite side of the ball field from the main camp area.
 The camp does not provide bows, arrows, or targets and assumes no liability.

 Horseshoe Pits: Two small size horseshoe pits are available.
+Two full size pits are also available.

 Table Bowling: Two lanes.